id5io/id5-api.js/README.md

 const id5Status = ID5.init({ partnerId: 173 });
 ```

-Please be aware that this module requires node version higher than 13.2 and needs access to the `window` and `document` objects so it needs to run
+Please be aware that this module requires node version higher than 13.2
-in a browser.
+and needs access to the `window` and `document` objects because it's made
+for the browser.
+You can see how we bundle the modules together into the final
+id5-api.js script by looking at /gulpfile.js

 ## Building from Source